The Importance of Repair in Parenting

 The Long-Term Benefits of Repair

-Children who experience repair learn important emotional skills such as regulating feelings and taking responsibility for their actions.
-These skills are essential for adulthood and healthy relationships.
+Children who experience repair learn important emotional skills.
+These include regulating feelings and taking responsibility for their actions.
+Such skills are essential for adulthood and healthy relationships.

 Repair also strengthens the parent-child bond over time.
 Even with older children or strained relationships, it is never too late to reconnect through repair.
 This approach encourages ongoing growth and healing.